oconnorb/slackbot/README.md

 This bot was created as part of the collaborative efforts of the Gravity collective.

 If you do use this project in your work, please acknowledge the original code developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu) and the UIUCSN team.
+This repo also makes use of code developed by Charlie Kilpatrick (https://github.com/charliekilpatrick/bot).